-If you plan to live, work or travel in a foreign country, there is a good chance that you will need an FBI background check.
-Knowing the ins-and-outs of the process can simplify the procedure, so we have compiled here a comprehensive report on how to get an FBI background check.
+If you plan to live, work, or travel in a foreign country, there is a good chance that you will need an FBI background check.
+Knowing the ins and outs of the process can simplify the procedure, so we have compiled here a comprehensive guide on how to get an FBI background check.

 Though it may take some time after you submit your request to hear back from the FBI, the application is actually quite simple.
 There are only four steps.

 Step One: Fill out an application

 The first step is to fill out a simple, one-page application form with three options:

 - apply and submit electronically directly to the FBI online

 - apply and submit directly to the FBI via mail

 The form requests basic information, including your name, citizenship, physical description, address, contact information, and the reason for your request.

 If you need more than one report — in the event you are traveling or living overseas with a spouse, family, etc. — each person must fill out a form.
 And don’t forget to have each person sign their form.